bushmanov/Py_Kaggle_NYTimes/README.md

     - bag of words on Title/Abstract (unigrams and bigrams)
     - filtering on statistical significance of 'important'/'not important' words (based on t-test between popular/not popular groupings)
     - filtering out time-sensitive features by randomizing/regularizing/bagging/filtering for consistent importance
     - entity name extraction (due to http://nbviewer.ipython.org/gist/mattsco/8dddf256244fb7d47d47 )
+    - time (moring, afternoon, evening etc....  bizday vs weekend etc...)

 - Classification models:
     - GLM, including randomized GLM, with L1 and L2 penalties (a.k.a.
 Lasso and Ridge for classification)